MaximSamorukov/caesar-cipher/Readme.md

   5.3. `-a` , `--action` - can be `encode` or `decode` only.
 Argument required;

   5.4. `-i` , `--input` - input sourse.
-If no argument, then `process.stdin` used;
+If no argument, then `process.stdin` used.
+As application doesn't create new file according to path provided.
+So, please, use the path of an existing file;

   5.5. `-o` , `--output` - output channel.
 If no argument, then `process.stdout` used.
-Application doesn't create new file according to path provided.
+As application doesn't create new file according to path provided.
 So, please, use the path of an existing file.

 # Examples of usage